Hadiuzzaman-Saikot/Hadiuzzaman-Saikot/README.md

 - 👯 I’m looking to collaborate on Data and Business analyss.
 - 🤔 I’m looking for help with Advanced Data analysis and Machine Learning.
 - 💬 Ask me about Artificial Intelligence.
-- 📫 How to reach me:
+- 📫 How to reach me: Github: https://github.com/Hadiuzzaman-Saikot
-- 😄 Pronouns: Saikot
+- 😄 Pronouns: Mr.
 - ⚡ Fun fact: ...